Procedure when Purchasing Property

 Property Tax Document

-The current Owner of the property will have this document which was supplied to him by the local Finanças – Tax Office.
+The current Owner will have this document which was supplied to them by the local Finanças – Tax Office.
 A valid document will need to be obtained, which for tax purposes only confirms the description of the property, Fiscal Number, Owner and annual taxes payable on declared value.